spectrocloud/librarium/docs/docs-content/clusters/edge/networking/local-registry.md

 5. If you didn't provide a certificate or used a self-signed certificate, your browser might warn you about an unsafe connection.
 Dismiss the warning and you will be directed to Harbor's web UI.
 If you are using chrome, you can click anywhere in your browser tab and type "thisisunsafe" using your keyboard to dismiss the warning.

-6. Type in `admin` as the username and your password to log in to Harbor.
+6. Type in your credentials to log in to Harbor.
+The username is always `admin`.
+The password is what you configured during cluster creation.
 If you don't know your password, refer to [Retrieve Harbor Credentials](../../../integrations/harbor-edge.md#retrieve-harbor-credentials) to retrieve your password.

 7. In the **Projects** view, select the **spectro-images** project.